ivanZanardi/romar/README.md

 ## Explore

-Check out the [examples](https://github.com/ivanZanardi/ronek/tree/main/examples) provided in the repository to see RONEK in action.
+Check out the [examples](https://github.com/ivanZanardi/romar/tree/main/examples) provided in the repository to see ROMAr in action.

 ## License

-RONEK is distributed under the [Apache-2.0 license](https://github.com/ivanZanardi/ronek/blob/main/LICENSE).
+ROMAr is distributed under the [Apache-2.0 license](https://github.com/ivanZanardi/romar/blob/main/LICENSE).
 You are welcome to utilize, modify, and contribute to this project in accordance with the terms outlined in the license.